brunorijsman/quantum-internet-hackathon-2022/README.md

 # This GitHub Repository

-This GitHub repository contains everything code and documentation that team Q-Harmonics produces for the hackathon.
+This GitHub repository contains all code and documentation that team Q-Harmonics produced for the hackathon.
+Everything is open source (Apache 2.0 license).

 # The Quantum Fourier Transformation (QFT)